northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-5-Improving-your-Secure-Posture.md

     - Select a resource and then click on **Trigger Logic App** button.
     - In the Logic App Trigger blade, select the Logic App you created in the previous step (SendRecommendationsChanges) and click **Trigger**.
     - You should receive an email containing ...
-7. From the top menu in Microsoft Defender for Cloud, click on **Guides & Feedback**.
+7. From Microsoft Defender for Cloud, click on Workflow automation under Management on the left side, and then click on **Guides & Feedback** from the top menu.
 8. Here you can learn more about workflow automation, get useful links and explore our community tools from the GitHub repository.
 9. Click on **Community tools** and then **View all community tools**.